simeononsecurity/simeononsecurity.ch/content/guides/how-to-setup-and-use-cloudflare-tunnels/index.en.md

 ## Conclusion

 In this guide, we have covered the steps to set up Cloudflare Tunnels on Ubuntu.
-By following these instructions, you can enhance the security and performance of your website by leveraging Cloudflare's network.
+By following these instructions, you can enhance the security and performance of your website by using Cloudflare's network.
 Remember to regularly monitor your tunnels and adjust the configuration as needed.

 If you encounter any issues or need further assistance, refer to the [official Cloudflare Tunnels documentation](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/).